 He is excited to build a community around Wild Earth Farm with others who value individual experience and mutual cooperation in an environment where one can be both a student and teacher.
 Joe holds Permaculture Design Certificates from Midwest Permaculture and also from Spiralseed.
 He has many years of electrical construction trade experience as a foreman electrician, but most of all he loves lighting up the lightbulbs in peoples minds.
 He strives to foster independence, self empowerment, and the knowledge that we can work together to live free from exploitation by removing ourselves from the culture of domination.

-Suzanne Fulton has been a supporter of Wild Earth Farm and Sanctuary since its inception.
+Suzanne Fulton is the President of the Board of Wild Earth Sanctuary, Inc. and has been a supporter of Wild Earth Farm and Sanctuary since its inception.
 For over thirty years she has worked on behalf of animals.
 She has participated in countless demonstrations against animal cruelty, has rescued animals, and has volunteered with various animal rights organizations, including Mercy for Animals which presented her with the Hope Award for her volunteer work.
-Recognizing the important role of animal sanctuaries, as homes for animals and as educational opportunities for people, she is pleased to be on Wild Earth's board.
+Recognizing the important role of animal sanctuaries as homes for animals and as educational opportunities for people, she is pleased to be on Wild Earth's Board.

 Lauren met both Joe and Heather through a mutual friend in 2007.
 They became fast friends with their mutual interest in cruelty-free living and homesteading.
 Lauren spends much of her free time gardening and learning about permaculture and tiny living in preparation to live off the grid.